abhilashjp/type/_posts/2023-06-29-how-I-increased-the-conversion-rate-of-a-mobile-app-by-60-percent.md

 published: true
 ---

-During my time at housing.com in 2018 I was fortunate to work on the consumer mobile app.
+During my time at housing.com in 2018, I was fortunate to work on the consumer mobile app.
 My primary job was to improve the conversion rate of the mobile app.
-In this article I will try to discuss the some of the initiatives that helped me to increase the conversion rate of the app.
+In this article I will try to discuss some of the initiatives that helped me to increase the conversion rate of the app.

 Housing is one of the real estate classifieds portals in India.
 [Housing.com](http://Housing.com) helps people to find real estate properties for buying or renting.
 The properties are listed on the platform by real estate agents or home owners.